MrBuddyCasino/ESP32_MP3_Decoder/README.md

     export PATH=/path/to/xtensa-esp32-elf/bin:$PATH

+## Configuration

+The serial port and wifi credentials are configured using make.
+Type 'make menuconfig' and

+* configure your serial port in "Serial flasher config" submenu
+* set wifi credentials in the "Wifi Configuration" submenu
+* 'save', then exit

+To change the radio station URL, modify PLAY_URL in /main/include/playerconfig.h.

 ## Building
-1. navigate to the project directory
-2. type 'make menuconfig'
-3. configure your serial port
-4. configure wifi credentials
-5. 'save' and exit
+Just type 'make'.

 ## Flashing
 Connect your serial cable and run 'make flash'.
 To see serial console output run 'make monitor'.

+## Controls
+You can stop and start playback using the "Boot" button that is present on most development boards.

 ## Connecting the I2S codec